larsdehlwes/findly-rag-url-query/README.md

 This repository provides Infrastructure as Code (IaC) for deploying a complete backend system using AWS services.
 The system is composed of six main components that form the building blocks of the REST API.

 ## Highlights
+- [x] **Chat Interaction**: Chat about the content of a URL through an REST API endpoint that remebers the chat history corresponding to a session ID.
 - [x] **Cost Efficiency**: Avoids reindexing unchanged webpages, reducing costly external API calls.
 - [x] **Contextual Compression**: Utilizes a **reranker** to improve data processing efficiency and precision.
 - [x] **Performance-Optimized Database**: Employs **Qdrant**, a vector database built in Rust for high performance.